 Old Man in Armchair is just one among a plethora of disputed works attributed to Rembrandt.
 Further, Rembrandt is just one of the many artists in the art world who’s works are under constant scrutiny, swinging between authenticity and plagiarism.

 Impact of the ‘Authenticity Debates’ on the Market

-Authenticity is a significant determinant of price.
+Moreover, authenticity is a significant determinant of price.
 Amidst disputes, while collectors lose the most monetarily, it is the experts and scholars who are arguable most affected.
 The authority of an expert to determine authenticity does not come without burden.
 Recently, there has been a significant increase in the number of frivolous legal cases against experts for giving either positive or negative opinions on authenticity.
 In fact, the situation had reached a point where experts world over would shy away from expressing their views – the Andy Warhol Foundation for the Visual Arts even dissolved their authentication board in 2012 following a law suit brought by art collector Joe Simon-Whelan who accused them of “engaging in a conspiracy to restrain and monopolize trade in the market for Warhol works.”